StephanErb/engineering-notes/content/Algorithms.md

 * Use random numbers with care.
 Treat them as a scarce resource.
 * In certain parallel setups, _expected_ bounds of randomized algorithms do no longer hold: Consider `n` processes that call operations with _expected_ runtime bounds and that have to be synchronized before and afterwards.
 The runtime will suffer whenever at least one of the processes hits an expensive case.

+## Cache-Efficient & External Memory Algorithms

+Efficient algorithms become compute bound (i.e. more memory won't help).

+Iterating a linked list -> random access in emmory.
+Instead duplicate lists & sort by id, predecessor, successor id then scan those in parallel.
+Neighbors of i are in the other arrays at the same position.
+This is cache efficient and can enable parallelization.

+Incorporate locality directly into the algorithm:

+* access memory in a block-wise fashion
+* dismiss random access patterns in favor of scanning / streaming
+* as IO is expensive, the main memory becomes an important and scarce resource.
+The available memory should always be used completely and efficiently (there is a trade off with how much memory shall be used for buffering to enable faster IOs).

+Block size not a technology constant but a tradeoff of maximal wasted space per empty, buffered block and wasted space per block pointer.

 ## Parallel Algorithms
 Goal is to come up with a parallel algorithm that has an appropriate computation / communication ratio for the target architecture (e.g., more coarse grained for NORMA or NUMA systems than for SMP systems).